 Systems Strengthening Expert

-Prior to joining Montrose Ms Brown held senior positions as an international development specialist in public and private sectors and has worked in the field for 10 years in numerous difficult environments including South Sudan, Nigeria and Uganda.
+Prior to joining Montrose Bridget held senior positions as an international development specialist in public and private sectors and has worked in the field for 10 years in numerous difficult environments including South Sudan, Nigeria and Uganda.
 She holds a Masters’ Degree in Development Studies from the London School of Economics and Political Science, UK, and an Honours degree from Oxford.
 Ms Brown is fluent in English with a working proficiency in Spanish, French and German.

 Emily Stenning READ MORE

 Emily Stenning is a Myanmar-based education expert with 11 years’ experience in advising and delivering education policies and programmes for governments, development agencies, private sector clients and NGOs.
 These include the Asian Development Bank (ADB), Department for International Development- UK (DfID), Department of Education-UK (DfE) UNICEF and UNESCO.
 Specifically in Myanmar, Ms Stenning has worked with the Government of Myanmar at policy level on their sector-wide education reform and on designing and improving non-state education innovations focused on improving access to quality education.

 Ms Stenning holds a first class honours, Masters Degree in Theology and Art History from the University of St Andrews in Scotland.

 Gulden Bayaz is an economist with over ten years of experience in project design, economic appraisals and value for money analyses, particularly in long term technical assistance programmes and in a sub-Saharan Africa context.
 She has worked for government departments and major development partners (DPs) including DFID, the World Bank, European Union and UN agencies.
 Gulden has considerable experience of conducting economic appraisals and value for money assessments, particularly for DFID.